vearch/vearch/README.md

 ![VIVO](static/vivo.png)

-## Official Accounts
+## Wechat official Accounts
-Add a Official Accounts to get the latest news from Vearch, and reply `vearch` to invite you to pull you into the technical exchange group.
+Add a Official Accounts to get the latest news from Vearch, and reply `vearch` to invite you to pull you into the wechat technical exchange group.

 ![Official Accounts](docs/img/VearchOfficialAccounts.jpeg)